m-augustine/deprecation-exporter/README.md

 `DEPRECATION_CHECK_WAIT_TIME`  The time, in seconds, between each scan.
 Default is `3600` (1 hour) `METRICS_PORT`  The port that prometheus metrics server listens on.
 Default is `9092` `METRICS_IP`    The IP to listen on for the prometheus metrics server.
-Defaul tis `0.0.0.0`
+Defaul tis `0.0.0.0` `TARGET_KUBERNETES_VERSION`     The target kubernetes version to scan against

 Helm